Vengeance Moth appeared in comics Gail Simone wrote for DC, from 2012 to 2014.

 - Allowing her to fly, though probably not at high speeds.

-- Radiating bright light, sufficient to blind most groups of opponents as long as she emits it.
-This is a short-range attack.
+- Radiating bright light.
+It will blind most groups of opponents as long as she emits it.
+But this is a short-range attack.

 - Emitting a barrage of shrapnel.
 This seems to be small, irregular, solidified pieces of her energy field (perhaps moth-shaped).
 This flak can hit several square metres in one blast.